DaxStudio/DaxStudio-Docs/blog/2022-08-24-v3-released/index.md

 ![](modern-ui.png)

+A couple of important changes worth noting are:
+* document tabs have been moved to the bottom
+* Metadata, Functions and DMV tabs have been moved to the top of their area
+* the tabs for Results, Logs, Traces have been move to the top of their area

 ## New Ribbon options

 In addition to being able to collapse the ribbon there is now also an option to show a simplified view